SamBelkacem/Machine-Learning-Basics/README.md

   - **2- Data visualization:** understand and explore data visually using ``Matplotlib`` and ``Seaborn``.
   - **3- Machine learning:** explore various algorithms in ``Scikit-learn`` such as regression, classification, and clustering, along with techniques for model selection and evaluation.

-The repository includes two ``Jupyter Notebooks`` that covers two popular examples in Machine Learning on classification and regression problems:
+The repository includes two ``Jupyter`` notebooks that covers two popular examples in Machine Learning, namely on classification and regression problems:

-  - **1- Titanic Survival Prediction (Classification):** Predict whether a passenger on the Titanic ship survived or not based on various features such as their age, gender, ticket class, and cabin location.
+  - **1- Titanic Survival Prediction (Classification):** Predict whether a passenger on the Titanic ship survived or not based on various features such as their age, gender, ticket class, and cabin location ([Notebook]()).
-  - **2- Boston House Price Prediction (Regression):** Predict the median value of owner-occupied homes in Boston neighborhoods based on various features such as crime rate, number of rooms, proximity to employment centers, and accessibility to highways.
+  - **2- Boston House Price Prediction (Regression):** Predict the median value of owner-occupied homes in Boston neighborhoods based on various features such as crime rate, number of rooms, proximity to employment centers, and accessibility to highways ([Notebook]()).

 The end of the GitHub repository includes resources and links to practice, such as competitions and open datasets.